-Iowa Couple Murdered Newborn Girl Because They Worried Cops Would Learn She Had Meth In Her System: Police
+Iowa Mother Murdered Newborn Girl Because She Worried Cops Would Learn She Took Meth to Deal With Pain of Home Delivery: Police

-A couple in Iowa is accused of killing their newborn baby girl because they were worried about police finding drugs in her system, authorities claimed.
+A couple in Iowa killed their newborn baby girl because they were worried about police finding drugs in her system, and now the mother has been sentenced to 50 years in prison, officials said.

-According to court documents obtained by the station, Blaha gave birth to Kayleen Lee at the couple’s apartment in Fort Dodge on Nov.
-16, and the parents allegedly drowned the baby in a bathtub a short time later.
+According to court documents obtained by Our Quad Cities, Blaha gave birth to Kayleen Lee at the couple’s apartment in Fort Dodge on Nov.
+16, 2022, and the parents allegedly drowned the baby in a bathtub a short time later.

 The court documents allege Blaha and Thoma had planned to give the child to a relative to adopt, but killed the baby because they feared the girl’s crying would draw neighbors’ attention and they would phone police.
 The couple, the legal papers state, didn’t want authorities to take their 2-year-old son from their custody if they found out the newborn had methamphetamine in her system.